-Air fried Apples are a speedy, effortless way to make something that tastes as good as apple pie, however without all of the hassle.
+Air Fryer Apples are a speedy, effortless way to make something that tastes as good as apple pie, however without all of the hassle.
 This pumpkin spiced version is perfect for chilly fall days!

 Fall is a time that we celebrate the apple.
 This air fried apples recipe is the perfect way to do it.
 These pumpkin spice air fried apples are a delight.
 The enticing aroma as they cook will remind you of grandma’s house and everything warm and comforting.

 The air fry apples are like little individual apple pies, coated in everything good.
 Like little fries dipped in a sweet batter and ready to be devoured.
 As Americans, we identify strongly with apples, however only one variety is indigenous to North America.
-Find out about how they came to America here.
+Find out about how they came to America.

 - Easy Ingredients: All found in pantry.
+Plus these apples taste like apple pie filling.

-What You Need to Make Air Fried Apples
+Ingredient Notes to Make Air Fryer Apples

 - Pumpkin Pie Spice – The warm flavors of pumpkin spice add depth to the recipe but you can easily swap in plain cinnamon.